 - 8.390 Compatibility Standards.
 Attention to detail can significantly increase the compatibility of commercial and institutional development with adjacent uses.
-Commercial and institutional development shall be designed to comply with the following compatibility standards and any other improvements needed to reduce negative impacts on adjacent uses: - On site impacts.
-Any undesirable impacts produced on the site, such as noise, glare, odors, dust, or vibrations have been adequately screened from adjacent properties.
-[Ord.
-5947, 1/1/21] - (2) Off-site impacts.
-The site is protected from any undesirable impacts that are generated on abutting properties.
-[Ord.
-5947, 1/1/21] - (3) Screening.
+Commercial and institutional development shall be designed to comply with the following compatibility standards and any other improvements needed to reduce negative impacts on adjacent uses: - (1) On site impacts.
+Any undesirable impacts produced on the site, such as noise, glare, odors, dust, or vibrations have been adequately screened from adjacent properties. - (2) Off-site impacts.
+The site is protected from any undesirable impacts that are generated on abutting properties. - (3) Screening.
 Service areas, equipment, utilities, and similar exterior improvements shall be screened as provided in (a) through (c) below and must meet the standards in (d). - (a) Service areas, such as waste and recycling containers, outdoor storage, and ground-level mechanical equipment shall be screened by a sight-obscuring fence, wall, or hedge. - (b) Roof-mounted equipment or utilities shall be screened by a parapet wall or sight-obscuring structure or located so that it is not visible from abutting public rights-of-way. - (c) Wall-mounted equipment or utilities shall be architecturally incorporated into the building or shall be screened by a sight-obscuring fence, wall, hedge, or structure. - (d) Screening required in subsections (a) through (c) above must be of appropriate height and width so that the item to be screened is not visible from a public sidewalk or from abutting residential districts or development.
 Hedge screens must be composed of evergreen shrubs that will grow to form a continuous hedge that is sight-obscuring within two years of planting.

-SUPPLEMENTAL COMMERCIAL AND INSTITUTIONAL DESIGN STANDARDS IN VILLAGE CENTERS
+SUPPLEMENTAL COMMERCIAL AND INSTITUTIONAL DESIGN STANDARDS IN VILLAGE CENTERS AND CLIMATE FRIENDLY AREAS

-- 8.405 Village Center Character.
+8.405 Village Center CharacterPurpose.
 The purpose of these standards is to contribute to the desired character of Albany's village centers.
-They are intended to promote the design of an urban environment that is built to human scale with attractive street fronts and interconnected walkways that promote pedestrian usage and accommodate vehicles.
-Development in the village center must contribute to a cohesive, visually compatible and functionally linked pattern through street and sidewalk layout, building siting and character, and site design.
+They are intended to-promote the design of an urban environment that is built to human scale with attractive street fronts and interconnected walkways that promote pedestrian usage and accommodate vehicles.
+Development in the village center Comprehensive Plan designation and Climate Friendly Area overlay districts must contribute to a cohesive, visually compatible and functionally linked pattern through street and sidewalk layout, building siting and character, and site design.
 Details count.

-[Ord.
-5556, 2/21/03] - 8.410 Applicability.
-These standards apply to development where commercial and/or institutional uses, as defined in Article 22, are existing or proposed, including when such uses are part of a mixed-use development or live/work dwelling unit.
+Applicability.
+These standards apply to new development where commercial and/or institutional uses, as defined in Article 22, are existing or are proposed, including aswhen such uses are part of a mixed-use development or modifications to existing development or live/work dwelling unit.
 Modifications to existing developments for which the Director has waived review under the provisions of ADC Section 1.105 are not subject to these standards.
 Certain standards provide additional exemptions for modifications to existing sites or buildings.
-These standards apply in all zoning districts within the Village Center Comprehensive Plan designation, except as otherwise specified.
+These standards apply in all zoning districts within the Village Center Comprehensive Plan designation and in Albany's Climate Friendly Area Overlay Districts, except as otherwise specified.
 They are in addition to the Commercial and Institutional Site Design Standards in this article.
 Taken together, these design standards are intended to foster a mixed-use character for village centers.